saltyrtc/saltyrtc-meta/Protocol.md

 The responder is a SaltyRTC compliant client who wants to establish a WebRTC or ORTC peer-to-peer connection to an initiator.

+## Task

+A SaltyRTC task is a protocol extension to this protocol that will be negotiated during the client-to-client authentication phase.
+Once a task has been negotiated and the authentication is complete, the task protocol defines further procedures, messages, etc.

 ## Signalling Path

 A signalling path is a simple ASCII string and consists of the hex